Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Numerical Evaluation

 To evaluate the performance gain that can be created by the heuristic enhancers leveraging extra knowledge of AoI and CSI, we conducted system-level simulations under Rayleigh faded, log-normal shadowed heterogeneous Gaussian channels for different UEs.
 The system and environment are specified as listed in Tab.~\ref{tab:sim_spec}.

 Under each specification of shadowing effect, we repeated $10~000$ times Monte-Carlo test.
-In each test we first evaluate the proposed solution in the minimal knowledge case, where a blind clustered RR scheduler is applied with the AoI-minimizing cluster size, and combined with a random uniform sub-carrier assignment.
-Then we grant the system with full knowledge about instantaneous UE AoI and perfect CSI, so that the AoI index based scheduling and recursive sub-carrier assignment mechanisms are activated.
+In each test we first evaluated the proposed solution in the minimal knowledge case, where a blind clustered RR scheduler was applied with the AoI-optimal cluster size and combined with a random uniform sub-carrier assignment.
+Then we granted the system with full knowledge about instantaneous UE AoI and perfect CSI, so that the AoI index based scheduling and recursive sub-carrier assignment mechanisms are activated.
 The overall results are plotted in Fig.~\ref{fig:sim_fading_ch}.
 Generally we can observe a significant gain generated by the heuristic enhancements, in both aspects of the AoI and PER.
 It is worth to remark that the AoI performance of blind scheduler is satisfactory even under strong shadowing effect, despite of its high PER sensitivity to the shadowing variance (which is due to the poor performance of blind sub-carrier allocator under heterogeneous and frequency selective channel conditions).